ToshioCP/Gtk4-tutorial/src/sec13.src.md

 tfetextview/tfetextview.c tfe_text_view_open
 @@@

-- 3-4: Check the type of the arguments `tv` and `win`.
+- 3-6: Check the type of the arguments `tv` and `win`.
 Public functions always need to check the arguments.
-- 10-11: Creates GtkFileChooserDialog.
+- 10: Creates a GtkFileDialog instance.
-  - The title is "Open file".
+- 11: Calls `gtk_file_dialog_open`.
+The arguments are:
+  - `dialog`: the GtkFileDialog instance
+  - `win`: the transient window for the file chooser dialog
+  - `NULL`: NULL means no cancellable object
+  - `open_dialog_cb`: callback function
-  - Transient parent window is the top-level window `win`.
+  - `tv`: user data which is used in the callback function
-  - The action is open mode.
-  - The buttons are Cancel and Open.
-- 12: connects the "response" signal and the handler.
+- 12: Releases the dialog instance because it is useless anymore.
-- 13: Shows the dialog.

 The whole process between the caller and TfeTextView is shown in the following diagram.
 It is really complicated.
-Because signal is the only way for GtkFileChooserDialog to communicate with others.
+Because `gtk_file_dialog_open` can't return the status of the operation.

 ![Caller and TfeTextView](../image/open.png){width=12.405cm height=9.225cm}

 1. A caller gets a pointer `tv` to a TfeTextView instance by calling `tfe_text_view_new`.
 2. The caller connects the handler (left bottom in the diagram) and the signal "open-response".
-3. It calls `tfe_text_view_open` to prompt the user to select a file from GtkFileChooserDialog.
+3. It calls `tfe_text_view_open` to prompt the user to select a file from the file chooser dialog.
-4. The dialog emits a signal and it invokes the handler `open_dialog_response`.
+4. When the dialog is closed, the callback `open_dialog_cb` is called.
-5. The handler reads the file and inserts the text into GtkTextBuffer and emits a signal to inform the status as a response code.
+5. The callback function reads the file and inserts the text into GtkTextBuffer and emits a signal to inform the status as a response code.
-6. The handler out of the TfeTextView receives the signal.
+6. The handler of the "open-response" signal is invoked and the operation status is given to it as an argument (signal parameter).

 ## Getting GFile in TfeTextView